Things to do

 Canal boat trips and smaller craft to hire are all available at the Canal Basin and many visitors enjoy the short trip along the canal for its tranquillity and points of interest along the way.

-Brecon castle is Norman in origin and was the creation of Bernard de Neufmarche, who took his surname from the village of Neufmarche near Rouen, the capital of Normandy, and was of the second generation of conquerors who extended Norman influence into the Marches of Wales.
+Brecon Castle is Norman in origin and the remains of the original walls now form part of the Castle Hotel.
+The best viewpoint is from the pedestrianised Castle Street Bridge but there is no direct access to the site.
+It was the creation of Bernard de Neufmarche, who took his surname from the village of Neufmarche near Rouen, the capital of Normandy, and was of the second generation of conquerors who extended Norman influence into the Marches of Wales.

 so much to love